redox-os/website/content/faq.pt.md

 [Drew DeVault explain the Plan 9]: https://drewdevault.com/2022/11/12/In-praise-of-Plan-9.html
 [How Redox use the Plan 9 design]: https://doc.redox-os.org/book/ch05-00-urls-schemes-resources.html

-[Minix] - the most important Unix-like system with a microkernel, it has advanced features such as system modularity, [kernel panic] resistence, driver reincarnation, protection against bad drivers and secure interfaces for [process comunication].
+[Minix] - the most influential Unix-like system with a microkernel, it has advanced features such as system modularity, [kernel panic] resistence, driver reincarnation, protection against bad drivers and secure interfaces for [process comunication].

 Redox is largely inspired by Minix, it have basically the same features but written in Rust.